 This is a friendly, inclusive and welcoming group offering peer support, activities, social outings, creative workshops and a safe space to come together with other carers.People of all ages are welcome and the venue is fully accessible.

 This research aims to develop a new method of teaching self-management skills after stroke.

 The Maldon and Dengie Stroke Support and Carers' Group provides information and support to stroke survivors and their carers.
-It also offers group exercise sessions run by a qualified exercise instructor or a neuro trained physiotherapist.
-The group also offers a range of social activities including outings.
+It also offers GROUP exercise sessions run by a trained neuro-physiotherapist and a range of social activities including outings.

 Weekly group with a variety of activities including gentle exercise.